GoogleFeud/storytell/book/src/Language/State/conditions.md

 @{killed.includes("Nick")}
 - {true}
-    Nick: Wow, this place is a shithole.
+    Nick: Wow, this place is a mess.
 What are we going to do here?
     - We need to find the treasure...
         Nick: I don't think such a treasure could be hidden in a such a hideous place...
     - Shut up Nick.